 Both indoor games and outdoor games!
 We love playing different games as a family.
 Many times we need to set our own house rules for games to help our kids feel like they’ve got a chance.
 But as they get older, we can readjust those rules.
 Here are some of our ideas.

 Outdoor Games – Kickball, Four Square, hopscotch and jump roping are just the beginning.
 We have 60 games or activities on this list that will keep them entertained outdoors for hours.
 Or, ’tis the season for spring yard cleanup and gardening prep!

 Try also our list of 45 Fun Physical Activities For All Ages!
 It’s got tons more ideas on getting the heart pumping.

 Indoor Games – Balloon games, tape games, indoor scavenger hunts, charades and dozens more.
 This massive list of 75 indoor games and activities will banish boredom for a long stretch.

 This is the perfect time to learn how to do something alongside our kids.
 Need some ideas?

-While we love our BookHounds Family BookClub, you can create your very own family book club.
+Create your own family book club.
 Read a book together, make a snack that would fit the book’s theme, and while you are eating your snack, chat about your book.
 So much good comes from families bonding over stories (and food).

 Family Movie Time

 Pop some corn, break out the movie candy/healthy snacks, pull up a classic on one of the streaming apps (or go to the library.
 OR I have a novel idea, watch the movies you already own!), and snuggle on the couch.
-Make it a fun family film so that you can relax in the midst of the chaos.
+Make it a fun family way to relax and enjoy each other’s company.

 FFTC Recommended (and maybe forgotten)